Women In Mortgage

 Get Updates Delivered to Your Inbox

-The Women in Mortgage small business grant is designed to bring more women business owners into the independent mortgage broker channel through funding, support and education.
+The Women in Mortgage small business grant program is designed to bring more women business owners from the retail mortgage channel into the independent mortgage broker channel through funding, support and education.
 As home buying trends continue to change in the face of new technology and shifting buyer demographics, it is more important than ever to have diverse perspectives in leadership roles.
 The goal of the Women in Mortgage small business grant is to empower women leaders, provide more seats at the table and continue to grow the broker community to offer ample opportunities for women to own their own businesses.

 Recipients of the Spark small business grant will be assigned a mentor from AIME’s Women’s Mortgage Network to have a seasoned colleague in the field to seek advice from.
 Grant recipients will receive one year of AIME membership and access to the AIME Leadership Academy, which will cover a wide range of business practices including quarterly compliance processes, information for hiring and onboarding staff members, and scalable solutions for growing a brokerage.

-Spark programs are made possible by the Association of Independent Mortgage Experts (AIME) with funding provided by United Wholesale Mortgage and Home Point Financial.
+Spark programs are made possible by the Association of Independent Mortgage Experts (AIME) with funding support provided by United Wholesale Mortgage, Homepoint and EPM.